-The project was developed by Ministry of Industry and Commerce of the Government of Afghanistan (GoA).
-The assistance provided under the project aims at supporting the development of industrial park to enhance domestic and foreign investments in the country.
+The developed Ministry Industry of project was by of and Commerce the Government of Afghanistan (GoA).
+The assistance provided under the project aims at development of industrial park to enhance the domestic supporting investments in the country.
 Accomplishment of the project objectives will support the achievement of the priorities outlined in the Afghanistan National Development Strategy and reduction of poverty through employment generation, and revitalization of the private sector.